ADVERTISEMENT

 How Does Nexo Remain Profitable?

-While it’s true Nexo offers up to 16% on stablecoins, these higher earn rates require depositors to agree to fixed terms, thresholds and the purchase of Nexo tokens – which many customers don’t want to do.
+While it’s true Nexo offers up to 16% on stablecoins, these higher earn rates require depositors to agree to fixed terms, thresholds and that 10% of their entire balance is held in Nexo tokens – which many customers don’t want to do.

 As a result, the company says the effective rates paid on its assets under management (AUM) are well below the theoretical maximum.
 “We are offering interest rates reaching 16% APR for USDT, and even 30% APR for AXS, however, the majority of earning rates are between 5-9% for Platinum tier customers.
 Hence, the company profits on the positive net interest spread between the interest rate it receives and the yields it pays to interest-earning clients.”